| #arcade | #Hard Hackin | #repair | #robotron | #technical |

 6. Bad Joystick

 The whole point of this exercise was to play Robotron on what I think are the best joysticks ever made, from Nintendo.
-These little all-metal joysticks are short, have a small throw, click just the way I like, and have an 8-way gate with an unusual large indent at each point.
+These little all-metal joysticks are short, have a small throw, click just the way I like, and have an 8-way gate with an unusual deep indent at each point.

 I had just assembled this twin stick, replacing a couple of ASCII optical mechs (shown above – they should have been sublime, but in actuality are large and slow).
 The Nintendo stick was pretty much the perfect thing in another recent project and so I was excited to play the best game with my favourite sticks.